 The Only Field-Proven Drilled Displacement Pile System

-Each project’s independent geotechnical report includes DDP test and reaction pile logs, load deflection plots, strain gage data, Thermal Integrity Profiling (TIP) and Pile Integrity Testing (PIT).
+Each project’s independent geotechnical report includes testing and reaction pile logs, load deflection plots, strain gage data, Thermal Integrity Profiling (TIP) and Pile Integrity Testing (PIT).
 Inconsistent grout placement, severe groundwater bleeding and cross sectional reductions are often documented in these reports when improper installation methods and equipment are used.

 Installing DeWaal piles since 1992

 Morris-Shea has successfully designed and installed hundreds of thousands of DeWaal Drilled Displacement Piles for projects throughout North America and the Caribbean.
 DeWaal piles are the original Drilled Displacement Pile system invented in Europe in 1985.
 Morris-Shea is the U.S. patent holder and sole licensee for DeWaal Drilled Displacement Piles in the Western Hemisphere and has been installing DeWaal piles in the U.S. since 1992.